A New Scenario of Solar Modulation Model during the Polarity Reversing: Conclusion

 \section{Conclusion}

 This study examines the solar modulation of Galactic Cosmic Rays (GCRs) and presents a new Local Interstellar Spectrum (LIS) of protons during solar activity in cycle 24, as seen in Figure \ref{fig:LIS-avg.PNG}.
-The final spectrum near the Earth during the period of maximum solar activity is obtained using a weight factor in Equation \ref{weight}, which is defined as the ratio of the space occupied by the N-pole magnetic field in the heliosphere.
-The weight factor is used to fit the final spectrum, which is equal to a weighted sum of two spectra with both polarities.
+The final spectrum near the Earth during the period of solar maximum is obtained with a weight in Equation \ref{weight}, which is defined as the ratio of the space occupied by the N-pole magnetic field in the heliosphere.
+The weight is used to fit the final spectrum, which is equal to a weighted sum of two spectra with both polarities.
 The best-fit diffusion parameters are then determined, and their trends are shown in Figure \ref{fig:act2.png}.
 The normalization diffusion coefficient $K_0$ reached a minimum in February 2014, while index $a$ reached its maximum at the same time.
 In contrast, index $b$ does not exhibit a regular change.
-However, due to the different motion times of particles with different energies in space, the ratio of the magnetic field occupying needs to be modified for each particle.
-The modified best-fit parameters are shown in Figure \ref{fig:act3.png}, which also have one extreme point, but this time it is in November 2014, nine months later than before.
-This delay time represents the time taken for the solar magnetic field to act on the energy spectrum, namely the time lag.
+However, due to the different motion times of particles with different energies in space, the ratio of the magnetic field occupying needs to be modified for each energy bin.
+The modified best-fit parameters are shown in Figure \ref{fig:act3.png}, which also have one extreme point, but this time it occurs in November 2014, which is nine months later than the previous one.
+This delay time represents the time lag for the solar magnetic field to affect the energy spectrum.

 The time lag was discussed with different methods in the literature.
-For example, the Ref.~\cite{fiandrini2021numerical}, in which the weight during the maximum solar activity period was described in a different way from us, established a relationship between the parameters and the sunspot number (SSN) at the epoch $t-\Delta T_{lag}$, and found that the curve of $K_0$ vs SSN approaches a single-valued function.
+For example, in Ref.~\cite{fiandrini2021numerical}, they established a relationship between the parameters and the sunspot number (SSN) at the epoch $t-\Delta T_{lag}$, and found that the curve of $K_0$ vs SSN approaches a single-valued function.
 The $\Delta T_{lag}$ finally given by this method is about 11 months, which is comparable with the 9 months in our study.